 How do you install a floating shelf?

 Begin by locating the wall studs and selecting an appropriate wall space.
-If the shelf is intended to hold weighty items, we advise installing it directly into the stud.
+If the shelf is intended to hold weighty items, I recommend you install it directly into the stud.

 Afterward, drill the bracket holes, level them, and secure the iron brackets with screws.
 Finally, place the shelf on the brackets and securely screw it underneath.